wkdalswns0427/LeafeonIOTProject/README.md

 ![service-diagram](https://user-images.githubusercontent.com/68832065/219280953-859f745e-9cce-441e-b211-0c6bc0a822d6.png)

 ### **Firmware**

 open up `config.h` and change&add network settings and db api uri

 ### **OTA Update**

-If LCD display is ready, check display for update server IP
+If LCD display is ready, check display for update server IP (should be connected to same WiFi)

 if you access the ip you get